Chiltern Railways (1996–2026): Tickets

-Interior of a Business Zone carriage of a Chiltern Railways service.
+The interior of a Chiltern Railways Mark 5A first class carriage.

-Since winning the franchise, Chiltern has introduced "Route: High Wycombe" tickets for the Chiltern route between Birmingham and London that are considerably cheaper than "Route: Any Permitted" tickets, valid on the faster Avanti West Coast service to London Euston as well a number of other operators and routes.
+Since winning the franchise, Chiltern introduced "Route: High Wycombe" tickets for the Chiltern route between Birmingham and London that are considerably cheaper than "Route: Any Permitted" tickets, valid on the faster Avanti West Coast service to London Euston as well a number of other operators and routes.
 Chiltern offers only standard class, not standard and First Class as on Avanti services.

 Until January 2022, Chiltern offered a premium economy "Business Zone" carriage on their loco-hauled services between Birmingham or Oxford and London.
 Passengers would pay an upgrade fee to sit in a larger first-class-style seat; and formerly, this upgrade came with complimentary refreshments but, since May 2017, refreshment services have been cut on all Chiltern Railways services, meaning the "Business Zone" no longer comes with complimentary refreshments.

 From January 2022, Business Zone is no longer offered, and the former Business Zone carriage can be used by any customers holding a valid ticket to travel at no extra cost.